cisco-oss-eng/perfwhiz/doc/source/usage.rst

 Examples of captures
 --------------------

-Note that an installation using pip will provide wrappers that can be called directly from the shell command line (e.g. "perfcap" or "perfmap").
+.. note:: an installation using pip will provide wrappers that can be called directly from the shell command line (e.g. "perfcap" or "perfmap").
 These wrappers are not available with an installation using a git clone and the corresponding python scripts must be called using the python executable (e.g. "python perfcap.py ...").

-Note that trace captures require root permission (perfcap must be called by root or using sudo).
+.. note:: trace captures *require root permission* (perfcap must be called by root or using sudo).

 Capture context switch and kvm exit traces for 5 seconds and generate traces into test.cdict::

     perfcap -s 5 --all test

 Capture all traces for 1 second and use the "tmap.csv" mapping file to assign logical task names to task IDs::

     perfcap --all --map tmap.csv test2

 Traces will be stored in the corresponding cdict file (e.g. "test2.cdict").